gordonwatts/snowmass-loi-words/README.md

 ## Running locally

 To run locally you need to build the website first, in Jekyll.
 There is a `docker` container that will do this for you.
 If you use Visual Studio Code as your editor, there is a task configured that will start up a docker container, build your website, and serve it on port `4000`.
+Once you have the prompt use the command `cd /gitrepo/web` and `jekyll serve` to start the webserver.
+The first time you run this it will take a while as it downloads everything from the web.

 Note that on Windows, the auto-build feature may not work as the file systems do not always talk to each other properly.